 Contact Us

 The properties listed below are designated (legally protected) by The Town of Amherstburg under Part IV of the Ontario Heritage Act.
-The Town’s Designated Properties can also be seen using the Mapping Tool

 The designation bylaw, and additional information for each of these Designated Properties, can be found on the Ontario Heritage Trust website using the property’s address.